 If you spend any time around me, you know I love talking about the sing-along Hymns for Alzheimer’s project.
-Here are the completed free downloads so far.
-(Exciting teaser: The gospels and spirituals set is DONE and will be uploaded to the site soon!)

 But you may be wondering: How did I choose which hymns to record?

 Great question.
 The primary goal of this project is to use sacred music to spark joyful memories, encourage participatory singing, and bring spiritual blessing for as many elders with dementia as possible.
 So as a nondenominational chaplain leading worship services, I decided to choose songs that have the most overlap in the hymnals of several major denominations.

 I started by asking friends and readers which songs they would like included, and I also took into account my own experience of songs that seniors with dementia respond to.
 (Everyone loves “How Great Thou Art” and “He’s Got the Whole World in His Hands,” for example).

 After I created a long list of classic hymns, I looked up each one on Hymnary.org.
 If you’re not familiar with that website, located at Calvin College in Grand Rapids, Michigan, let me tell you: it is a treasure!
 This database has astonishingly complete information on every conceivable hymn, including composer, date, background, and much, much more.

 I used the “Instances” and “Compare Text” sections on Hymnary.org to find out which group’s hymnal includes each song, and marked the info on my spreadsheet.
 (I also tracked down and obtained copyright permission for the very few songs that are not in the public domain.)

 For those of you who want to peruse the entire spreadsheet, here you go:

 Then it was a matter of picking those hymns that appear in the most hymnals — with some exceptions to make sure that all major denominations had solid representation.

 The more, the merrier …